 Advancing Justice | AAJC is seeking student interns interested in gaining firsthand experience in civil rights advocacy.
 Interns are expected to commit to 16-20 hours per week during the winter/spring or summer semester, though specific start and end dates are flexible and weekly hours will be set upon selection.
 We will work with interns to ensure the position satisfies any course credit or curriculum requirements.
 Please note that all of the internships with Advancing Justice | AAJC are unpaid.

-We are seeking interns for for the fall 2020 semester for three departments:
+We are seeking interns for for the summer and fall 2021 semesters for three departments:

 - Communications: The communications department seeks an intern to work on communications, media relations activities, and social media tasks.
 The communications department is responsible for activities that seek to promote and brand Advancing Justice | AAJC.
 The department conducts public relations outreach, develops digital assets, and seeks to promote agency programs, material, and national campaigns.

 - Policy and Programs: The policy and programs departments seeks a policy intern and litigation intern/law clerk to work on its civil rights law, impact litigation, and/or public policy work.
 The policy and programs department is responsible for policy analysis, advocacy, litigation, and community engagement.

 - Development: The development department seeks an intern to work on its fundraising and donor engagement work.
 This is an ideal opportunity for students interested in fundraising, event planning, nonprofit operations/management and public policy/administration.
 Development interns have the unique opportunity to learn about Advancing Justice | AAJC’s programming while understanding the fundraising initiatives taken in nonprofits to ensure program backing.

 - Draft blogs, press releases, pitch letters, and other communications documents as assigned

 - Write fact sheets or issue briefs

 - Review major newspapers daily for related stories